transcranial/atom-transparency/README.md

 # How To Achieve Atom Editor Transparency

+**Note: the following works for Atom versions up to 1.6.
+There are issues for 1.7+ which could be due to Electron.
+Currently investigating, any ideas welcome.**

 In atom, there is no easy config (yet) to set window or background transparency as you would in iTerm or TextMate.
 Here's a straightforward guide on how to achieve transparent window awesomeness.
 I'm running Mac OSX.

 <p align="center">